Mirion Technologies (NYSE:MIR) Releases FY 2022 Earnings Guidance

 Mirion Technologies (NYSE:MIR – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $0.450-$0.500 for the period.
 The company issued revenue guidance of -.

-Separately, The Goldman Sachs Group assumed coverage on shares of Mirion Technologies in a report on Monday, November 29th.
-They issued a buy rating and a $14.00 price target on the stock.
+Separately, The Goldman Sachs Group assumed coverage on shares of Mirion Technologies in a research report on Monday, November 29th.
+They issued a buy rating and a $14.00 target price on the stock.

 Mirion Technologies Company Profile (Get Rating)